Amitriptyline and perphenazine

 You should not use this medicine if you are allergic to amitriptyline or perphenazine, or if:

-you have recently used alcohol, sedatives, tranquilizers, or other narcotic medications.
+you have recently used alcohol, sedatives, tranquilizers, or opioid medications.

-This medicine is not approved for use in psychotic conditions related to dementia.
-Perphenazine may increase the risk of death in older adults with dementia-related conditions.
+This medicine may increase the risk of death in older adults with dementia-related psychosis and is not approved for this use.

 Do not use amitriptyline and perphenazine if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.